j-mie6/parsley/docs/api-guide/templates.md

 ## Additional Use Cases
-Other than the natural decoupling that the bridges provide, there are some more specialised uses that can come out of the generic bridges alone.
+Other than the natural decoupling that the bridges provide, there are some more specialised uses that can come out of the template bridges alone.

 ### Normalising or Disambiguating Data
 Occasionally, the shape of an AST can change internally even though the syntax of the